robertsweetman/module_4/mdbook/src/1_current_state.md

 Storing the eTenders data as rows and then reporting against their status within the processing pipeline was the only consideration in the beginning.

-There is no integration with other data sources, the Postgresql database is hosted in AWS RDS (REF:) so it's quite accessible from the Rust AWS Lambda code and can be backed up there.
+There is no integration with other data sources, the Postgresql database is hosted in AWS RDS (Amazon Web Services, Inc., 2019) so it's quite accessible from the Rust AWS Lambda code and can be backed up there.

-However to avoid an expensive proof-of-concept it is still open to the web (via username and password) since putting it behind a Gateway (REF: get gateway type) to increase security costs an additional £30 per month.
+However to reduce costs it is still open to the web (via username and password) since putting it behind an AWS Nat Gateway (AWS, 2020) to increase security costs an additional £30 per month.

 The database is accessible via a bastion jumpserver so that developers can run psql queries against it but this is primarly for development purposes.
 It serves mainly as a state storage device to answer the following questions: